bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 The semantics spreadsheet produces a Schematron pattern for each of the identified customizations.

+**Important note**: A non-conformant convention is being used in the "UBL Context" column of the spreadsheet.
+The use of the '`#`' (octothorpe, hash, tic-tac-toe) character is an indication to replace the character with the document type.
+And the use of "`/#`" at the beginning of the string presumes the need for a namespace prefix.
+So the context string "`/#/cac:#Line`" because "`/Invoice:Invoice/cac:InvoiceLine`" or "`/CreditNote:CreditNote/cac:CreditNoteLine`" in the Schematron script.
+This is **not** a Schematron facility, but merely a typing shortcut in the BPC spreadsheet for specifying different expressions for different document types.
+The use of this does not work properly when used in the "Schematron Assertion" column, and so it is required to use "`/*/`" to specify the document element and not "`/#/`".

 ## Triggering the creation of a new set of artifacts from the spreadsheet

 The artifacts are created from the Google spreadsheet whenever a change in the repository is committed and pushed.
 However, in many cases the spreadsheet will change but not the repository and so artifacts are not automatically created.